skandyx/BotPy/README.md

 This initial stage runs periodically to select a universe of relevant pairs to analyze.

-1.  **Fetch Tickers**: Retrieves all USDT-based pairs from Binance via the CoinGecko API.
+1.  **Fetch Tickers**: Retrieves all USDT-based pairs directly from the Binance 24hr Ticker API.
 2.  **Volume Filter**: Discards any pair with a 24-hour trading volume below the `Min Volume (USD)` threshold.
 3.  **Exclusion Filter**: Removes any pairs manually listed in the `Exclude Pairs` setting.
 4.  **Initial Analysis**: For each remaining pair, it fetches historical data (up to 200 candles on the 4h timeframe) to establish a baseline for trend, volatility, and the overall market regime.